 Many of us are guilty of occasionally staying up too late watching a favorite guest on a late-night talk show, or binge-watching our favorite shows until we realize it’s way past our bedtimes, but it could be the reason your weight loss has plateaued.
-Researchers have been looking at the ties between not enough sleep and weight gain in the past decade and finding a direct connection, according to the National Institutes of Health.
+Researchers have been looking at the ties between not enough sleep and weight gain in the past decade and found a direct connection, according to the National Institutes of Health.
 Not getting enough sleep plays a role in your brain’s function—affecting the motivation and reward circuits in the brain and sparking a desire for tasty foods.
 Aim for seven to nine hours of sleep a night and see if logging quality zzz’s doesn’t help kickstart your weight loss.

 Bacon at breakfast, a hot dog at lunch and pasta with sausage at dinner could be a few of the reasons your pants don’t fit.
 Not only are those meats packed with sodium, but processed meats (including lunch meats, corned beef, jerky, canned meat, even salted fish and meat-based sauces) could be causing weight gain.
 One study that examined over 8,000 diets and incidents of diabetes found that subjects who consumed any processed meats were thirty-eight percent more likely to develop diabetes.
 Swap these foods for organic meats or free-range proteins whenever possible, and consider processed foods a special exception in your diet, not the norm.
 Here are 8 healthy snacks to keep at your office.